-SimVimCockpit has native support of commonly used character LCDs with 4-bit parallel interface, such as 1602/1604/4002 (+ 20x2, 20x4 can be supported).
+SimVimCockpit has native support of commonly used character LCDs with 4-bit parallel interface, such as 16x2, 16x4, 20x2, 24x2 and 40x2.
 No libraries are used, SimVim firmaware controls the LCD directly.

 All standard ASCII Characters and a some of custom symbols can be used to display information on LCDs.
 Using online SimVim configurator you can easily assign any data to be displayed:

-New SimVim LCD firmware for a separate slave board is developed and ready to be implemented in the next SimVim updates.
-Separate, "slave" Uno/Nano board with "SimVim LCD" firmware for connecting up to 10-12 different size (L x H) character LCDs.
+Separate, "slave" Uno or Nano board with "SimVim LCD" firmware for connecting up to 12 different size (L x H) character LCDs.

-The board can be placed near to your LCD "stack" and linked with master board with 2-wire I2C interface.
-This allows to leave the master board bus for multiplexers addressing only, get more stable data flow for LCD, more control and configuration (this board may include outputs for "virtual power bus" to control LCDs on/off on power loss)
+The board can be placed near to your LCD "stack" and linked with master board with 2-wire Serial interface (Rx/Tx #3 on the mastr board).
+This allows to leave the master board bus for multiplexers addressing only, get more stable data flow for LCD, more control and configuration.
+In future some pins on this LCD board may be used for "virtual power bus" to control LCDs on/off on power loss)

-The wiring is quite simple - all signal wires in this system are used in parallel for all connected displays, only one signal line for each display is used separatelly for every specific display
+The wiring is quite simple - all signal wires (4+1) in this system are used in parallel for all connected displays, only one signal line for each display is used separatelly for every specific display.

-This method will be included instead of currently used direct connection to master board.
+This method is used as replacement of previously used "direct" connection to master board.
 If you are using some LCDs already, rewiring will not be a problem (the same 4-wire connections, but to additional board instead of master.

 These displays consume very little power from the power source, so you can use +5v from the same SimVim bus.
 To be able to see something on the screen, you need to add contrast control to the input (V0) using a small potentiometer / trimpot (resistance can be from 1K to 10K Ohm) connected between +5V and GND: